 When we look for ways to boost productivity, we often think of tools we use to work efficiently: automation technologies to save time, concentration strategies like the Pomodoro Technique, and so on.
 However, recent research has shown that office design has a huge impact on how much gets done.
 Here are five tips for how to design your office for maximum productivity.

 Turns out that the open office idea isn’t all it was cracked up to be.
 In fact, open offices are associated with lower employee satisfaction and less productivity, higher levels of stress and fatigue, and higher rates of absenteeism including more sick days.
 In other words, bad news all around.
-To combat this problem, companies are shifting more toward variety.
+To combat this problem, companies are shifting more toward variety to improve productivity.
 Workplace strategy expert Ron Friedman recommends identifying the types of work activities your employees perform and then designing spaces for those activities.
 For example, he suggests having personal spaces that employees can customize to fit their preferences, social spaces for collaboration and bonding, and “thinking rooms” for when individuals need some peace and quiet.

 2. Improve Your Lighting

 3. Raise the Ceilings

 If you are designing a new office or are ready to renovate, consider raising your ceilings.
 Studies have found that people prefer ceilings that are 10 feet high and that higher ceilings are associated with thinking more freely.
 Would freer, more creative thinking benefit your business?
 We can’t think of a company where it wouldn’t!

 Color has a major effect on our emotions and our productivity, and when it comes to employee effectiveness, white is one of the worst.
 Similar to providing a variety of workspaces, provide a variety of color environments tailored for different activities.
 Research links green to creativity and blue to productivity.
 Red appears to be good for detail orientation, but it can also reduce analytical thinking.
 And no one likes yellow.
 See here and here for good roundups of how to use color psychology in your office.

 5. Control the Noise Level